Memset/sftpcloudfs/README.md

 By default Swift auth 1.0 will be used, and is compatible with OpenStack Object Storage (Swift) using swauth authentication middleware.

-Optionally OpenStack Identity Service 2.0 (*aka* keystone) can be used.
-Currently python-keystoneclient (0.3.2+) is required to use auth 2.0 and it can be enabled with *--keystone-auth* option.
+Optionally OpenStack Identity Service (*aka* keystone) v2.0 or v3 can be used.
+Currently python-keystoneclient (0.3.2+ recommended) is required to use Keystone auth and it can be enabled with ``keystone-auth`` option.

 The server supports large files (over the 5GB default) by splitting the files in parts into a *.part* subdirectory and using a manifest file to access them as